-- FIRST FLOOR: In the middle of the front parking lot, away from the front entrance.
-Avoid fire lanes. - SECOND FLOOR: In the back parking lot, closest to the Scruggs Center. - THIRD FLOOR: In the back parking lot, closest to Davis Circle. - BAILEY COVE, ELEANOR MURPHY, BESSIE K. RUSSELL, MADISON, GURLEY, SHOWERS, OSCAR MASON, HAZEL GREEN, TRIANA and MONROVIA: In the front parking lot, but avoiding fire lanes. - NEW HOPE: Gazebo in East parking lot.
+- DOWNTOWN LIBRARY - FIRST FLOOR: In the middle of the front parking lot, away from the front entrance.
+Avoid fire lanes. - SECOND FLOOR: In the back parking lot, closest to the AC Hotel by Marriot employee parking lot. - THIRD FLOOR: In the back parking lot, closest to Davis Circle. - GURLEY, HAZEL GREEN, TRIANA and MONROVIA: In the front parking lot, but avoiding fire lanes. - CAVALRY: West parking lot. - NEW HOPE: Gazebo in East parking lot. - NORTH HUNTSVILLE: Grassy area North of the building. - MADISON: Overflow parking lot North of the building. - SOUTH HUNTSVILLE: Grassy area East of the building